-During the restoration process every effort is made to match wood to the original.
+During the restoration process every effort is made to sympathetically match wood to the original.
 The backs of cabinets and drawers are usually replaced, having deteriorated against the cold and damp walls of old Chinese country dwellings.
-Once the main body is repaired, attention is paid to hardware, which might be replaced due either to wear, or purely for aesthetics.
+Once the main furniture frame is repaired, attention is paid to hardware, which might be replaced due either to wear, or purely for aesthetics.
 Finally the lacquer and any decoration is cleaned and restored by a skilled artist, with final coats of lacquer - of which there are many – giving longevity and durability back to these beautifully striking pieces.

 Every antique has a story to be told.
 A certificate of Provenance accompanies every antique purchased with a picture of the item and its known provenance.
 In the past each region or collection of villages would have its own furniture maker, resulting in many houses having virtually identical furniture.
 When the old village houses are replaced by modern developments the furniture is purchased in volume by restorers.
 When sourcing in China it is not unusual to see several antique pieces which are virtually identical in style, colour and decoration.